strongloop/loopback/test/README.md

 <a name="model-modelvalidatesinclusionofproperty-options"></a>
 ## Model.validatesInclusionOf(property, options)
-Require a value for `property` to be in the specified array..
+Require a value for `property` to be in the specified array.

 ```js
 User.validatesInclusionOf('gender', {in: ['male', 'female']});